EemeliSurakkaBrink/sick-beasts-frontend/documentation/backend_structure_document.md

 *   **Authentication & Authorization:**

-    *   Secure login systems using Laravel’s built-in authentication mechanisms.
+    *   Secure login systems utilizing Sanity's security protocols.
     *   User roles and permissions ensure that admins and regular users have appropriate access.

 *   **Data Encryption:**

-    *   Data is encrypted both in transit (using HTTPS) and at rest, securing sensitive information like payment details and passwords.
+    *   Data is encrypted both in transit and at rest, securing sensitive information like payment details and passwords.

 *   **Additional Security Practices:**

-    *   Cross-Site Request Forgery (CSRF) protection for forms and endpoints.
+    *   Cross-Site Request Forgery (CSRF) protection for content management and endpoints.
     *   Regular security audits and updates to dependencies to keep vulnerabilities at bay.

 ## 8. Monitoring and Maintenance